k-Mixup Regularization for Deep Learning via Optimal Transport: Regularization Expansions

-\end{theorem} A proof is given in Section \ref{sec:featurePerturb} of the supplement and follows from some algebraic rearrangement and a Taylor expansion in terms of $1-\lambda$. $\mathcal{E}^{std}$ represents the constant term in this expansion, while the regularization terms $\mathcal{R}_i$ represent the linear and quadratic terms.
-These effectively regularize $\nabla f(x_i)$ and $\nabla^2 f(x_i)$ with respect to local perturbations $r - x_i$ sampled from $\mathcal{D}_i$.
-The higher-order terms are captured by $\mathbb{E}_{\lambda \sim \beta(\alpha+1,\alpha)}[(1-\lambda)^2 \phi(1 - \lambda)]$.
+A proof is given in Section \ref{sec:featurePerturb} of the supplement and follows from some algebraic rearrangement and a Taylor expansion in terms of $1-\lambda$.
+The higher-order terms are captured by $\mathbb{E}_{\lambda \sim \beta(\alpha+1,\alpha)}[(1-\lambda)^2 \phi(1 - \lambda)]$. $\mathcal{E}^{std}$ represents the constant term in this expansion, while the regularization terms $\mathcal{R}_i$ represent the linear and quadratic terms.
+These effectively regularize $\nabla f(x_i)$ and $\nabla^2 f(x_i)$ with respect to local perturbations $r - x_i$ sampled from $\mathcal{D}_i$, ensuring that our regularizations are locally-informed.
+In other words, the regularization terms vary over the support of the dataset, at each point penalizing the characteristics of the locally-informed distribution rather than those of the global distribution.
+This allows the regularization to adapt better to local data (e.g. manifold) structure.
+For example, $\mathcal{R}_2$ and $\mathcal{R}_3$ penalize having large gradients and Hessians respectively along the directions of significant variance of the distribution $\mathcal{D}_i$ of points $x_i$ is likely to be matched to.
+When $k=1$, this $\mathcal{D}_i$ will not be locally informed, and will instead effectively be a global variance measure.
+As $k$ increases, the $\mathcal{D}_i$ will instead be dominated by matches to nearby clusters, better capturing the smoothing needs in the immediate vicinity of $x_i$.
 Notably, the expansion is in the feature space alone, yielding theoretical results in the case of 1-mixup on generalization and adversarial robustness.

-\cite{carratino_mixup_2020} characterizes mixup as a combination of a reversion to mean followed by random perturbation.
-We generalize their result with a locally-informed mean as follows:
+An alternative approach by \cite{carratino_mixup_2020} characterizes mixup as a combination of a reversion to mean followed by random perturbation.
+In supplement Section \ref{sec:quadPerturb}, we generalize their result to $k$-mixup via a locally-informed mean and covariance.